Kleiner Perkins: Investments

 In March 2008 Kleiner Perkins announced the iFund, a $100 million venture capital investment initiative that funds concepts related to the iPhone, and doubled that investment a year later.
 It was reported in April 2008 that Kleiner Perkins was raising funds for a $500 million growth-stage clean-technology fund.
 In October 2010, the firm launched a $250 million fund called sFund to focus on social startups, with co-investors such as Facebook, Zynga and Amazon.com.
 In early 2016, the firm raised $1.4 billion in KP XVII and DGF III.

 The firm has been an early investor in more than 900 technology and life sciences firms since its founding, including Amazon.com, America Online, Applied Intuition, Beyond Meat, Citrix, Compaq, Electronic Arts, Genentech, Google, Glean, Intuit, Lotus Development, Netscape, Shazam, Shyp, Nest, Sun Microsystems, and Twitter.
 Some current investments include DJI, Handshake, Coursera, Shape Security, Farmers Business Network, Interos, IronNet Cybersecurity, Desktop Metal, Gusto, Plaid, Rippling, Robinhood, Slack, UiPath, Netlify, Loom, Viz.ai, and Looker.
-Very recent investments include Modern Health, Pillar, Future, TogetherAI and STORD.
+Very recent investments include Applied Intuition, Anthropic, Waymo, Glean, OpenEvidence, Rippling, Harvey, Modern Health, Pillar, Future, TogetherAI and STORD.

 Kleiner Perkins paid $5 million in 1994 for around 25% of Netscape and profited from Netscape's IPO.
 Its investment of $8 million in Cerent was worth around $2 billion when the optical equipment maker was sold to Cisco Systems for $6.9 billion in August 1999.
 In 1999, Kleiner Perkins paid $12 million for a stake in Google.
 As of 2019, the market cap of Google's parent company was estimated at around $831 billion.
 As initial investors in Amazon.com Kleiner Perkins scored returns in excess of $1 billion on an $8 million investment.